chmelevskij/toms-dope/README.md

 ### Higher Order Functions

 First off all it's good to touch on some basic FP concepts.
-Main ideas for this talk are "Higher Order Functions", currying and will touch a little bit on partial application.
+Main ideas for this talk is "Higher-Order Functions", currying and will touch a little bit on partial application.

 From Wikipedia